Skip to main content

 If I sell my drycleaning business to another individual, can I transfer the insurance policy to the new operator?

-Maybe.
 The insurance policy may be transferred from the current named insured to another insurable party upon completion of an insurance policy transfer form that must be signed by the existing policyholder and the prospective policyholder.
+The claimant of insured drycleaners that are enrolled in SRP must conduct remedial action.

 Still have a question?